markdeleon01/spring6-uppercaseband-webapp/README.md

 JUnit5 tests were written to assert functionalities of the mapper, service, and controller classes.

 ## MySQL database
-This web application also has a code branch that supports the use of MySQL database.
+This web application supports the use of MySQL database by passing the Spring active profile ``localmysql``.
-Clone the repository branch ``mysql-setup`` and follow the project setup steps below.
+Otherwise, the web application runs against the H2 in-memory database by default.

 ## Project setup